-For the perfectly cooked roast leg of lamb, one of the best ways to cook it is with this Lamb in a Blanket Recipe.
-It may seem an odd way to cook any meat, but it's based on a timeworn method of cooking when the meat would have a long slow cooking wrapped in the hay.
+For the perfectly cooked roast leg of lamb, one of the best ways to cook it is with this lamb in a blanket recipe.

 - 4 sprigs fresh rosemary

 - Lay the leg of lamb on a chopping board with skin side up.
-Using a sharp knife make approx 20 tiny slits into and under the skin taking care not to cut into the meat.
-Slide a slice of garlic into each slit pushing it well under.
+Using a sharp knife, make approximately 20 tiny slits into and under the skin taking care not to cut into the meat.
+Slide a slice of garlic into each slit, pushing it well under.

-- Place the lamb, skin side up into a large roasting tin and rub the olive oil all over the surface using your hand.
+- Place the lamb, skin side up into a large roasting pan and rub the olive oil all over the surface using your hand.
 Sprinkle generously with sea salt and black pepper and place into the hot oven, uncovered for 55 minutes.
-The heat of the oven will cause the fat to melt and spit, there may also be some smoke but be assured this is quite normal.
+The heat of the oven will cause the fat to melt and sputter and there also might be some smoke but rest assured, this is quite normal.

-- After your chosen time, unwrap the lamb and remove it from the roasting tin onto a carving board and cover again with the foil.
+- After your chosen time, unwrap the lamb and remove it from the roasting pan onto a carving board and cover again with the foil.

-- Make the gravy - place the roasting tin into the stove top over a high heat, once the juices are bubbling add the red wine and stir well.
-Turn the heat down and leave the sauce to reduce.
+- Place the roasting pan on the stovetop over high heat.
+Once the juices are bubbling, add the red wine and stir well.
+Turn the heat down and let the sauce reduce.

 - Carve the lamb and serve immediately onto hot plates with a little gravy and fresh seasonal vegetables.

-If the lamb is undercooked for your liking - after carving place the lamb slices into a hot oven for a few minutes but no longer than 5 or the lamb will start to tighten up and become a little tougher.
+Note: If the lamb is too undercooked for your taste, after carving, place the lamb slices into a hot oven for a few minutes but no longer than 5 minutes or the lamb will start to tighten up and become a little tougher.